 With CRYENGINE, they have a simple goal: to create the most powerful game engine in the industry and to give creators all across the globe the tools to harness this power to create world-class gaming experiences, no matter their budget or team size.

 Torque 3D is the best full source, open source solution available.
 It is also Garage Studios’ flagship engine built on the core strengths of their Front Line Award-winning Torque Game Engine Advanced.
 The game engine has been re-architected for maximum flexibility and performance across a wide range of hardware.
 Torque 3D comes equipped with a full suite of tools to allow your team to excel and produce high-quality games and simulations.
 It supports Windows and Browser-based web deployment out of the box.

 The final way to make your own video games is with WYSIWYG game engines.
 WYSIWYG stands for What You See Is What You Get.
 Basically, those Engines of game engines are more of the drag and drop your game assets into your levels and assign events to them.
 It’s a little more complicated than that, but not by a lot.
 With a couple of tutorials and a little practice, you’ll be making games in no time.

 WYSIWYG game engines are nice because you can create games and protoEngines much faster.
 Games that aren’t complex like MMO’s and most 3D games are great to make with these game engines.

-Below is the list of the top 5 WYSIWYG Game Engines.
+Here are the top 5 WYSIWYG Game Engines: